the-DJDJ/uOS/README.md

 ```

 ## Dependencies
-All of the dependencies for uOS can be installed using `apt-get`, or whichever package manager you prefer
+All of the dependencies for uOS can be installed using `apt`, or whichever package manager you prefer
 ```shell
 sudo apt install build-essential nasm genisoimage bochs bochs-sdl
 ```